griffithlab/rnabio.org/_posts/0003-05-01-DE_Pathway_Analysis.md

  * Navigate to the URL below replacing YOUR_IP_ADDRESS with your amazon instance IP address: http://**YOUR_IP_ADDRESS**/rnaseq/de/htseq_counts

- * Download the linked files by right clicking on the two saved result files
+ * Download the linked files by right clicking on the two saved result files: `fc.go.cc.p.up.tsv` and `fc.go.cc.p.down.tsv`.

  * Open the result file in your text editor of choice.
 We like [text wrangler](https://www.barebones.com/products/textwrangler/).
    You should also be able to open the file in excel, google sheets, or another spreadsheet tool.
 This might help you visualize the data in rows and columns (NB: There might be a small amount of formatting necessary to get the header to line up properly).